PeshekDotDev/authentik/website/docs/add-secure-apps/providers/saml/index.md

 ## Single Logout Service URL

-The Single Logout Service URL is the service provider's endpoint where authentik sends logout requests.
-If you want to enable [SAML Single Logout](./IDP-initiated-single-logout.md), this field is required.
+The **Single Logout Service URL** is the service provider's endpoint to which authentik sends logout requests.
+If you want to enable [SAML IDP-initiated single logout](./IDP-initiated-single-logout.md), this field is required.

 1. In your SAML provider, set the **SLS URL** field to your service provider's logout endpoint
 2. Choose the appropriate **SLS Binding**: